-The wealthy families held roughly the same amount of property, whether inside or outside the town.#57 [..., ..., ...]
+The wealthy families held roughly the same amount of property, whether inside or outside the town.

 The most important piece of information is the fact that the leading 23 families owned about 54 per cent of the whole territory in 1532.
-The figure recorded for 1549 was even higher, namely 59 per cent.#58
+The figure recorded for 1549 was even higher, namely 59 per cent.

 These wealthy families were named as the Mazzoni, Fabroni, Pichi, Bigliaffi, Angelieri, Ciarperini, Taglieschi, Mosetti, Morgalanti, Giusti, Migliai, Mannini, Nuti, Ducci, Ricciardeschi and Magi families.
-The Vitelli and Bufalini families were also named, but they were a long way out.#59
+The Vitelli and Bufalini families were also named, but they were outsiders.

-They had developed a kind of caste system akin to that of the nobility, only marrying among themselves.#60 One sign of this was the fact that Lorenzo Taglieschi recorded all marriages and inter-relationships.#61
+They had developed a kind of caste system akin to that of the nobility, only marrying among themselves.
+One sign of this was the fact that Lorenzo Taglieschi recorded all marriages and interrelationships.